petermr/pygetpapers/README.md

 <hr>

-## 5.1.
+## 6.1.
 Way one (recommended):

 - Ensure git cli is installed and is available in path.
 Check out (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 - Enter the command: `pip install git+git://github.com/petermr/pygetpapers`

-- Ensure pygetpapers has been installed by reopening terminal and typing the command `pygetpapers`
+- Ensure pygetpapers has been installed by reopening the terminal and typing the command `pygetpapers`

 - You should see a help message come up.

 <hr>

-## 5.2.
+## 6.2.
 Way two:

 - Manually clone the repository and run `python setup.py install` from inside the repository directory

-- Ensure pygetpapers has been installed by reopening terminal and typing the command `pygetpapers`
+- Ensure pygetpapers has been installed by reopening the terminal and typing the command `pygetpapers`

 - You should see a help message come up.

 <hr>

-# 6. Usage
+# 7. Usage

 - Type the command `pygetpapers` to run the help.